digital-botanical-gardens-initiative/digital-botanical-gardens-initiative.github.io/content/authors/blaise-mulhauser/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Researchers
+- Group 1
-  - DBGI Consortium
+- Group 2
 ---